SimonePioBottaro/an2dl-challenge-2/advices.md

 A child learns "hot" not by the word, but by the touch of "cold".
 So your backbone must learn.
 Contrastive Learning (CLIP, SimCLR), a teacher of relationships it is.
 It pulls the similar close, and pushes the different apart, long before a label is whispered.
 Upon this geometry of understanding, the house of classification, sturdy it stands.

+---

+## ADVICE 14/12 - Pseudo-Labeling

+“The silent student holds wisdom too.
+Let the unproven teach the master.”

+You have test data, or unlabeled data.
+Useless?
+No. Train your model.
+Let it predict these silent images.
+Take the ones where it is most confident.
+Pretend these predictions are the truth.
+Add them to your training set and train again.
+The model reinforces its own beliefs.
+A dangerous loop it is, but if guided carefully, the dataset grows without human hand.